DS-100/fa23/gradproject-testing.md

 - You must incorporate **at least one** of the provided datasets.
 - You are welcome to **bring in additional datasets** to complement the datasets provided here, but you must cite the sources and clearly describe the content of any additional data you use in the final report.

-In general, when drawing causality conclusions from any data sources, please be sure to consult the [extra resources on causal inference](#extra-resources-causal-inference).
+In general, if you're drawing any conclusions regarding causality, please be sure to consult the [extra resources on causal inference](#extra-resources-causal-inference).

 ### Accessing Datasets